China:10 Amazing Places (including Travel Tips)

 Shanghai is a stimulating city to spend 7 days exploring.

-Exploring Shanghai on foot or using the metro, will allow you to cover most of the must-see places of Shanghai.
+Exploring Shanghai on foot or using the metro will allow you to explore most of the must-see places in Shanghai.

-Within the city, you can relax in the Yuan Gardens, or wander through the hutong of Tanzifang or go shopping in Nanjing Road.
+Within the city, you can relax in the Yuan Gardens, wander through the hutong of Tanzifang or go shopping on Nanjing Road.

-Go for a drink at a Bar in Yongkang Lu, watch the sunset at The Bund and enjoy dinner in the French Concession.
-Every day there are new foods to try like the local Chinese Pancake street food, Shanghainese food or French cuisine.
+Go for a drink at a bar in Yongkang Lu, watch the sunset at The Bund, and enjoy dinner at the French Concession.

-Shanghai’s diversity it a perfect stopover to experience China and its surrounding cities of Hangzhou and Nanjing.
-Or water towns of Xiteng, Wuzhen, and Suzhou.
+Shanghai’s diversity makes it a perfect stopover to experience China and its surrounding cities of Hangzhou and Nanjing—or water towns of Xiteng, Wuzhen, and Suzhou.

 Related Post: Where to Spend 7 Days in Shanghai